EXCLUSIVE-Leaked U.S. intel document claims Serbia agreed to arm Ukraine | Law-Order

 The document is marked Secret and NOFORN, prohibiting its distribution to foreign intelligence services and militaries.
 It is dated March 2, and embossed with the seal of the office of the Joint Chiefs of Staff.
 Reuters could not independently verify the document's authenticity.

-In his statement, Defense Minister Vucevic said there was a possibility that Serbia-made weaponry and ordnance could "magically appear" in the conflict, but "that has absolutely nothing to do with Serbia."
-"This is the question for countries that do not respect international norms, contractual clauses and business practices," he said, dismissing the intelligence document.

-"Someone clearly wants to drag Serbia into that conflict, but we are diligently maintaining our policies."
-President Aleksandar Vucic's office and the Ukrainian embassy did not immediately respond to a Reuters request for comment.
+Serbian President Aleksandar Vucic's office and the Ukrainian embassy did not immediately respond to a request for comment.
 The Pentagon also did not immediately respond to Reuters questions about the document's reference to Serbia and has previously declined to comment on any of the leaked documents.
-TIES TO RUSSIA

 Vucic's government has professed neutrality in the Ukraine war, despite the country's deep historic, economic and cultural ties with Russia.
 "If this document is accurate, it either shows Vucic's duplicity vis a vis Russia or he's under enormous pressure from Washington to deliver weapons to Ukraine," said Janusz Bugajski, an Eastern European expert with the Jamestown Foundation, a foreign policy institute.